 where $\dinv$ is a certain statistics on Dyck paths defined in Section \ref{sec: combi}, and $\delta$ is the number of boxes weakly under the diagonal in an $(nd)\times (md)$ rectangle.

 c) In particular, the Poincar\'e polynomial does not depend on $\lambda$ (as long as it is nonzero) or on the higher order terms in \eqref{eq: def generic}. \end{theorem}

-We call the curves \eqref{eq: def generic} {\em generic curves}, since a generic curve with the first Puiseaux pair $(nd,md)$ has this form.
-In the notations of \cite{Piont}, for $d>1$ these are the curves with Puiseaux exponents $(nd,md,md+1)$ while for $d=1$ these have Puiseaux exponents $(n,m)$.
-We recall some basic facts about such curves in Section \ref{sec: background}.
+We call the plane curve singularities \eqref{eq: def generic} {\em generic} (or generic curves in short), since a generic plane curve singularity with the first Puiseux pair $(nd,md)$ has this form.
+In the notations of \cite{Piont}, for $d>1$ these are the plane curve singularities with Puiseux exponents $(nd,md,md+1)$ while for $d=1$ these have Puiseux exponents $(n,m)$.
+We recall some basic facts about such singularities in Section \ref{sec: background}.

 The affine paving in the statement of Theorem \ref{thm: intro main} is obtained by intersecting the compactified Jacobian with the Schubert cell paving of the affine Grassmannian.
 Thus one can define a partial order on the strata such that the boundary of an affine cell lies in the union of the cells with smaller indices in this order.
 Hence we conclude: